Dreigannadoit/HCI_BASIC_DENTAL/README.md

 ## 💻 Running the App Locally

+### NOTE: THERE IS NO INITIALIZED DATA FOR THE DOCTORS
+YOU HAVE TO REGISTER AS A DOCTOR FIRST BEFORE YOU REGISTER AS A PATIENT (WILL ADD FAKE DATA SOON)

 ### 1. 🛠 Backend Setup (Spring Boot)
 > Make sure MySQL is installed and running on your machine.